Lesterpaintstheworld/aider/website/docs/config/adv-model-settings.md

 ## Context window size and token costs

-In most cases, you can safely ignore aider_nova's warning about unknown context window size and model costs.
+In most cases, you can safely ignore aider's warning about unknown context window size and model costs.

-But, you can register context window limits and costs for models that aren't known to aider_nova.
-Create a `.aider_nova.model.metadata.json` file in one of these locations:
+But, you can register context window limits and costs for models that aren't known to aider.
+Create a `.aider.model.metadata.json` file in one of these locations:

 - Your home directory.
 - The root if your git repo.
-- The current directory where you launch aider_nova.
+- The current directory where you launch aider.
 - Or specify a specific file with the `--model-metadata-file <filename>` switch.